NEFSC/READ-SSB-Lee-metadata/dealer.md

 This bit of code may help:```select * from cfspp order by doc desc;```

-* Data derived from “state” reporting may not include all fields that are populated by “federally reported” dealer reports.
+* Data derived from **state** reporting may not include all fields that are populated by federally reported dealer reports.
 This may affect the PORT, COUNTY, PORT2, PERMIT, HULLNUM, VTRSERNO, MONTH, and DAY fields.
     +  Permit numbers that do not correspond to a single vessel are:
         1. 000000, which means either "no vessel" (ex. from shore or aquaculture),or  "unknown" federal permit, which could be "no federal permit".
         2. 190998,390998 correspond to different size classes of vessels

-*  Many NESPP4 codes will not match well to VTR’s SPPCODE.
+*  Many NESPP4 codes will not match well to VTR's SPPCODE.
 For example, VTR cod is all 0818 (unclassifed round).
 Almost all Cod will eventually be classified when sold; there is very little 0818 in dealer data.

 * Ports are inconsistently encoded over time.
-    + Some “port groups” were split into mutiple ports.
+    + Some port groups were split into mutiple ports.
 (Hampton, Seabrook, and Hampton/Seabrook, NH is a good example).
-    + Many records are entered only at the “state” or “county” level.
-This is particularly frequent for “older” records and non-federal reports that are received through SAFIS.
+    + Many records are entered only at the state or county level.
+This is particularly frequent for older records and non-federal reports that are received through SAFIS.
-    + The names corresponding to the port codes may or may not match to Census “units.”
+    + The names corresponding to the port codes may or may not match to Census units.
 The 2 digit state code does not correspond to FIPS codes.
     + There is a table POPLACE_BASE that contains some Census Places.
 I'm not sure who made this, or if it's currently maintained.
     + month=0 or day=0 mean 'unknown' month or day.
 I believe that both are due  to state-level reporting requirements that allow for monthly or yearly level reporting, instead of 'trip level' reporting.
 * Live and Landed weights are recorded.